be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 ![Deploy information in ActiveAdmin](/assets/heroku-deploy/active_admin_deploy_info.png){:width="1035"}

-For it to work locally, add following `lib/deploy_info.rb` to your source tree:
+For it to work locally, add the following `lib/deploy_info.rb` to your source tree:

 {% highlight ruby %}
 # NOTE: This file is overwritten during deployment!